-Inspired by the Enlightenment, from the late 18th century, the European colonial powers such as Britain and Spain, and local officials in their colonial dependencies, were collecting information from around the world.
+From the late 18th century, inspired by the Enlightenment movement, European colonial powers such as Britain and Spain were collecting information from around the world.
 Maps and charts, as well as scientific drawings of flora and fauna, were commissioned, and local artists were often employed to draw and paint these.
-Several Spanish scientific expeditions, such as the Royal Botanical Expedition to the Viceroyalty of New Granada (Ecuador, Colombia, and Venezuela today), led by José Celestino Mutis from 1783 to 1816, among others, hired local artists, such as Francisco Javier Cortés to provide the illustrations.
+Several Spanish scientific expeditions, such as the Royal Botanical Expedition to the Viceroyalty of New Granada (Ecuador, Colombia, and Venezuela today), led by José Celestino Mutis from 1783 to 1816, hired local artists, such as Francisco Javier Cortés to provide the illustrations.

-Botanical paintings following European conventions of scientific drawings were also commissioned from Chinese export artists in Canton (Guangzhou, China) by the Royal Horticultural Society and the Royal Botanical Gardens in London and painted on Whatman papers sent from London.
+Botanical paintings following European conventions of scientific drawing were also commissioned from Chinese export artists in Canton (Guangzhou, China) by the Royal Horticultural Society and the Royal Botanical Gardens in London, and were painted on Whatman papers sent from London.
 Similarly, during this period, the East Indian Company was actively employing Chinese and Indian artists to paint flora and fauna in South East Asia and India respectively.
 These cultural encounters have often resulted in hybrid artistic practices.

 The aims of this project are:

-to use the study as a lens to reveal details of global trade and information exchange networks among the Americas, Asia and Europe ca. 1780-1850.
+to use this study as a lens to reveal details of global trade and information exchange networks among the Americas, Asia and Europe ca. 1780-1850.

 to streamline the data collection and interpretation processes and open the results to researchers and audiences in the humanities.